catspeed-cc/tokenserver-debian/README.md

 #### Project is in development.
 No release dates set.
 Please wait patiently :3c

 ## Thanks
+I deeply respect and appreciate the help from the following:
 - unixfox 🦊
 - samantazfox 🦊
 - Fijxu my mentor